Xarksass/FilterList/README.md

-# LiveFilter
+# FilterList
 ## Description
-A jQuery plugin which provide to filter a list based on a value passed (for exemple when choosing an option in a select).
+FilterList allows you to filter a list based on a value passed (for exemple when choosing an option in a select).

 Very useful to reduce the number of options in select list or simply filtering it based on option.